microsoftman/azure-gaming-docs/azure-gaming-pr/reference-architectures/unreal-pixel-streaming-in-azure.md

 ## Overview

 This documentation goes through an overview on how to deploy Unreal Engine&#39;s Pixel Streaming technology in Azure, which is a technology that Epic Games provides in their Unreal Engine to stream remotely deployed interactive 3D applications through a browser (i.e., computer/mobile) without the need for the connecting client to have GPU hardware.
 For those who are new to Pixel Streaming, it&#39;s recommended to first follow Epic&#39;s [Getting Started](https://docs.unrealengine.com/latest/en-US/getting-started-with-pixel-streaming-in-unreal-engine/) documentation to ensure you can deploy Pixel Streaming on your local computer, and then read the documentation below to get a greater understanding of Pixel Streaming architectures in Azure.
 Once you have a good understanding of how Pixel Streaming works, you can follow our [quick-start guide](#quick-start-guide) below for the basics of deploying Pixel Streaming in Azure.
-For a more robust solution in Azure, refer to the [autoscaling solution](#autoscaling-solution) which deploys from Git using Terraform and Application Insights for custom metrics.
+For the best experience in Azure, we recommend deploying your Unreal Engine app via the [Unreal Pixel Streaming Marketplace](#azure-marketplace-solution) solution in Azure, which is officially published by Epic Games.
+All new features for Unreal Pixel Streaming in Azure will be built into the Azure Marketplace solution, and not the GitHub (i.e., Terraform) version.
+For the older Terraform solution for Azure, refer to the [autoscaling solution](#autoscaling-solution) which deploys from Git using Terraform and Application Insights for custom metrics.

 ### Quick-Start Guide